-Instead of using a different electronic for every activity, like a pedometer and a sports watch and a sleeping app, a fitness tracker bundles many of these functions in just one piece of tech.
+Of course, the most common are fitness tracker watches or bracelets.
+These gadgets usually monitor different actions you take throughout the day, like how much you’ve moved or how long and deeply you slept.
+Instead of using a different electronic for every activity, like a pedometer and a sports watch and a sleeping app, a smart fitness tracker bundles many of these functions in just one piece of tech.

 Overall, those tracking their physical activity did 27 percent more than those who didn’t use a pedometer — plus, they succeeded in naturally reducing blood pressure as well as their percentage of fat.
 Having a specific goal to reach, such as 10,000 steps in a day, motivated people to keep moving, researchers concluded.

 Even if you’re already a fairly active person, a fitness tracker might help you squeeze in extra opportunities to get your move on throughout the day.
-You might just as easily benefit from a low-cost smartphone app that provides similar functions. minimum bell and whistles — but keep in mind that wearing a fitness tracker that doubles as a watch on your arm is a lot easier to carry around than always keeping your smartphone on you.
+You might just as easily benefit from a low-cost smartphone app that provides similar functions.
+But keep in mind that wearing a fitness tracker that doubles as a watch on your arm is a lot easier to carry around than always keeping your smartphone on you.